GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 ## Prerequisites-API Key(s)

-The Developer will have to create the respective Application(s) to subscribe to the API(s) provided by the Publisher. (eg. xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx)
+The Developer will have to create the respective Application(s) to subscribe to the API(s) provided by the Publisher.
+In the Authentication section of the Application, the API Key can be generated (eg. xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx).

 Please note that 2 API Keys will be required for a bridging API.
 The Publisher should inform you if your API is a bridging API.